Omaha Quartermaster Depot Historic District: History

 During the Great Depression, the depot was activated as part of Franklin D. Roosevelt's New Deal program as a supply base for Civilian Conservation Corps camps across the United States.
-The depot previously operated as United States Army Reserve facility.
+On 31 January 1968 the depot became home to the 561st Support Group.
+The depot previously operated as a United States Army Reserve facility.
 On November 19, 2013, the property was put up for auction by the General Services Administration.